Sources & Further Reading

 Editions and translations of individual books

 Foundational public-domain editions of books in the Tewahedo canon that are not part of the 66-book Protestant Bible.
+The list is organised per book, and tracks which translation we prefer if a book is shipped on this site, with at least one fallback.
 Modern scholarly editions (Robinson in Charlesworth 1985; Herzer 2005; and others) are often the more authoritative translations, but they are still in copyright and so are not linked here.

 -